NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 is teleported.
 This field is required for teleport action restrictions if `position_x` and `position_z` are not both set.

+#### ToolChoiceConfig

+Defines details of the shortcut_tool_choice shortcut.
+This shortcut creates a room with bisecting platform, with two identical lava islands on either side.
+The performer has to choose the side with the tool that can be used to obtain the target.
+- `improbable_option` (str, or list of strs): Determines the tool (if any) that will be placed on the side where it is not possible to obtain the ball without stepping in lava.
+Possible values: 'no_tool', 'too_short'.

 #### ToolConfig

 Defines details of a tool object.